sidkos/multi_sensor_fusion/README.md

 # Sensor Fusion Automation Test Suite

-This project validates the performance and consistency of a sensor fusion module using simulated radar, camera, and fusion datasets.
+## Project Overview
+This project provides a robust, Python-based automation framework designed to validate the performance, consistency, and spatial integrity of a multidisciplinary sensor fusion module.
+By processing high-fidelity datasets from Radar, Camera, and Late Fusion outputs, the suite identifies performance bottlenecks, temporal drifts, and semantic mismatches in real-time perception systems.

+The framework is built with scalability and CI/CD integration at its core, utilizing an object-oriented domain model and a tiered testing strategy to provide rapid feedback for safety-critical metrics while maintaining deep diagnostic visibility.

 ## Features
 - **Object-Oriented Domain Models**: Uses Python `dataclasses` and inheritance to model `RadarFrame`, `CameraFrame`, and `FusedFrame`, ensuring type safety and code clarity.